data-preservation-programs/singularity/docs/en/cli-reference/storage/create/s3/chinamobile.md

          | eos-anhui-1.cmecloud.cn     | Anhui China (Huainan)

    --location-constraint
-      Location constraint - must match endpoint.
+      Location constraint - must be set to match the Region.

+      Leave blank if not sure.
 Used when creating buckets only.

       Examples:
          | wuxi1      | East China (Suzhou)